 The report said that the plot was uncovered by MI5 and the Metropolitan Police in autumn 2015, just months after the UK signed the Iran nuclear deal alongside P5+1 world powers.

-Three metric tonnes of ammonium nitrate was discovered at the properties – more than was used in the Oklahoma City bombing that killed 168 people.
+Three metric tonnes of ammonium nitrate was discovered at the properties – more than what was used in the Oklahoma City bombing that killed 168 people.

 Police raided four properties in north-west London – three businesses and a home.
 A man in his 40s was arrested on suspicion of plotting terrorism, but eventually released without charge.